Jayich-Lab/double-pass-breadboard/README.md

 # double-pass-breadboard

 This repo tracks our double pass breadboards.
-The aim is to realize compact and reliable double pass breadboards.
+The goal is to realize reliable and compact double pass breadboards.

-Different versions of the breadboard are organized in directories labeled by the date that the parts were *initially* ordered - subsequent orders should not change the version.
+Different versions of the breadboard are organized in directories labeled by the date (YY-MM) when the parts were *initially* ordered.

-Each directory should include STEP files for all the necessary parts.
-At some point getting drawings in that can be viewed online would be good.
+Each version directory includes a README with a link to the corresponding STEP files (GitHub doesn't support the STEP file format) for all of the parts that need to be machined.
 Lab useful machining files, such as *.ipt, can certainly be included.

-Ideally we get some performance results plotted and include a guide to parts, assembly, etc.  Long term stability, temperature stability, are all to-dos.

 <img width="599" alt="cost" src="https://user-images.githubusercontent.com/63123871/231609481-7296a951-1a45-4414-b5d5-492b8e8fb254.png">